nedzadk/nedzadk.github.io/_posts/2019-12-22-pagination-post.md

 ---
 layout: post
-title: Using Windows for Web development in 2020 (State of WSL2)
+title: Using Windows for Web development in 2020
 author: "Nedzad"
 ---